ppenenko/metashade/README.md

 * Easy-to-use metaprogramming.
 Imperative metaprogramming is possible (C++ templates are a pure-functional language).
 * The whole stack is debuggable by the application programmer.
 * Codegen can interact with the outside world (file system or user input).
 E.g. the [glTF demo](https://github.com/ppenenko/metashade-glTFSample) loads glTF assets and generates shaders based on their contents.
 * Codegen can integrate with arbitrary Python code.
-E.g. the [glTF demo](https://github.com/ppenenko/metashade-glTFSample) the third-party [pygltflib](https://pypi.org/project/pygltflib/) to parse glTF assets.
+E.g. the [glTF demo](https://github.com/ppenenko/metashade-glTFSample) uses the third-party [pygltflib](https://pypi.org/project/pygltflib/) to parse glTF assets.
 * It's easy to build abstractions on top of basic codegen.

 ### Creating a generator